The Dove, Dargate

 It’s an intimate space with a total capacity for 35 covers and local history plays a large part here with black and white photographs charting The Dove’s evolvement since the 1800’s and original wooden ladders have also been retained and are now used for decoration and lighting.

 It’s a very much family affair all round as pictures of Will and Sophie’s grandparents (and great grandparents) picking hops in the Kent area, are dotted around the pub.
-It was Sophie’s mother that refurbished the very smart chairs plus she also tends to the allotment out back as well as Will’s dad who helps with the maintenance of the garden and Sophie’s grandad, in return for a cup of tea, prepares the veg for Will twice a week in the kitchen!
+It was Sophie’s mother that refurbished the very smart chairs plus it is Will’s mum who tends to the allotment out back as well as Will’s dad who helps with the maintenance of the garden and Sophie’s grandad, in return for a cup of tea, prepares the veg for Will twice a week in the kitchen!

 In addition, there is a lovely garden with plenty of outdoor seating for the summer months which is a great venue for live music and there’s a cosy log-burning fire inside for the colder months.